Tatz884/RescueTime-Obsidian/README.md

 1. Open the setting tab at the bottom left of your Obsidian client.
 2. In "Option", click "Community Plugins".
 3. Click "Browse", then search for "RescueTime", and install it.
-4. Disable safe mode, and enable "RescueTime" plugin.
+4. Disable the restricted mode, and enable "RescueTime" plugin.

 To display the data from RescueTime in Obsidian, you need to set API token in the plugin setting - see below.